 India State of Forest Report 2019: Understand the Key Terms

-Watch the video given above to understand the key terms used in the India State of Forest Report like Forest Area, Forest Cover, Tree Cover, Trees Outside Forests etc.
+Watch this video to understand the key terms used in the India State of Forest Report like Forest Area, Forest Cover, Tree Cover, Trees Outside Forests, etc.

 For more videos, subscribe to ClearIAS Channel.